sass/libsass-python/docs/frameworks/flask.rst

         }
     )

-The ``setup_requires`` option makes sure that the libsass is installed in :file:`site-packages` (for example, your virtualenv) before :file:`setup.py` script.
-That means: if you run :file:`setup.py` script and libsass isn't installed yet at the moment, it will automatically install libsass first.
+The ``setup_requires`` option makes sure that libsass is installed in :file:`site-packages` (for example, your virtualenv) before the :file:`setup.py` script.
+That means if you run the :file:`setup.py` script and libsass isn't installed in advance, it will automatically install libsass first.

 The ``sass_manifests`` specifies the manifests for libsass.

 Now :program:`setup.py build_sass` will compile all Sass/SCSS files
-in the specified path and generates compiled CSS files into the specified path (according to the manifests).
+in the specified path and generates compiled CSS files inside the specified path (according to the manifests).

-If you use it with ``sdist`` or ``bdist`` command, a packed archive also will contain compiled CSS files!
+If you use it with ``sdist`` or ``bdist`` commands, the packed archive will also contain the compiled CSS files!

 .. sourcecode:: console

    $ python setup.py build_sass sdist

-You can add aliases to make these commands to always run ``build_sass`` command before.
+You can add aliases to make these commands always run the ``build_sass`` command first.
 Make :file:`setup.cfg` config:

 .. sourcecode:: ini